Terms and Conditions for study at City, University of London

 9. Conditions of admission and registration

-9.1 Your admission to the Institution, attendance on a programme, and right to enjoy any of the privileges of membership of the Institution, including access to services and facilities, is subject to you complying with the terms of the Contract and registering with the Institution
+9.1 Your admission to the Institution, engagement with and attendance on a programme, as well as the right to enjoy any of the privileges of membership of the Institution, including access to services and facilities, is subject to you complying with the terms of the Contract and registering with the Institution.

-9.2 If you are a new student of the Institution you are required to complete registration within 14 days of the start of your first term and if you are a returning student you are required to re-register within 14 days of the start of each academic year.
+9.2 If you are a new student of the Institution you are required to complete registration within 14 days of the start of your first term and if you are a returning student you are required to re-register within 14 days of the start of your programme’s academic year.

-9.3 You can find information relating to the registration (for new students) and re-registration (for returning students) processes on the Registration and Re-registration webpage.
+9.3 You can find information relating to the registration (for new students) and re-registration (for returning students) processes on the Registration webpage.

 10. Deposits, tuition fees and other charges

-10.0.1 It is your responsibility to ensure that all deposits (Clause 10.1), tuition fees (Clause 10.2) and other fees and charges (Clause 10.3) payable to the Institution are paid in compliance with the payment terms agreed between you and the Institution as part of your admission process or annual tuition fees statement.
-Where a third party (such as a sponsor, employer or a loan provider) is responsible for payment of your fees (on your behalf) you will need to make sure that they make payment otherwise you may find yourself liable for the payment of your fees to the Institution that are not paid on your behalf in accordance with the payment terms agreed between you and the Institution.
-Where taxes and VAT charges apply the tuition fees quoted include any applicable taxes and VAT charges unless you are advised otherwise by the Institution.
+10.1 It is your responsibility to ensure that all deposits (Clause 10.6), tuition fees (Clause 10.7) and other fees and charges (Clause 10.8) payable to the Institution are paid in compliance with the payment terms agreed between you and the Institution as part of your admission process or annual tuition fees statement.
+Where a third party (such as a sponsor, employer or a loan provider) is responsible for payment of your fees (on your behalf) you will need to make sure that they make payment.
+Otherwise, you will be liable for the payment of your fees to the Institution that are not paid on your behalf in accordance with the payment terms agreed between you and the Institution.
+Where taxes and VAT charges apply, the tuition fees quoted would usually include any applicable taxes and VAT charges unless you are advised otherwise by the Institution.
 Students are liable for the tuition fees quoted by the Institution as part of the admission process or annual tuition fees statement and any subsequent increases, in line with the relevant legislation.
 Tuition fees quoted for UK based programmes are exempt from taxes and VAT charges currently.

-10.0.2 Tuition fees for undergraduate United Kingdom (UK) and European Union (EU) students are capped by the UK Government.
+10.2 Tuition fees for undergraduate United Kingdom (UK) and European Union (EU) students are capped by the UK Government.
 Tuition fees are set by the Institution and may vary from programme to programme.
-If you are an international student, please note that City reserves the right to increase the tuition fees confirmed in your Offer letter annually by 2% or RPI to take account of the Institution's increased costs of delivering educational services.
-If the Institution intends to increase your tuition fees you will be advised of this alongside the published tuition fees as soon as reasonably practicable.
+If you are an international student (excluding EU students), please note that City reserves the right to increase the tuition fees confirmed in your Offer letter annually by 2% or RPI to take account of the Institution's increased costs of delivering educational services.
+If the Institution intends to increase your tuition fees, the Institution will notify you of this alongside the published tuition fees as soon as reasonably practicable.

-10.0.4 The Institution may pursue legal proceedings against you if you are in debt to the Institution (whether for tuition or other fees), and the Institution reserves the right to claim from you any reasonable additional cost incurred by City to recover the debt may be borne by you.
+10.8 The Institution may pursue legal proceedings against you if you are in debt to the Institution (whether for tuition or other fees), and the Institution reserves the right to claim from you any reasonable additional legal and other costs incurred by City to recover the outstanding debt.
 You may also be recorded as a debtor of the Institution in any references requested from the Institution.